brotatotes/bht-automation/bht gen 1/Luke/Chapter 2/Luke 2 45 bht.md

 # Luke 2:45 Commentary Help Text

 ## BHT:
-In their quest to find Jesus, the parents turned back to Jerusalem, searching its streets and broad places.
-This symbolizes the way believers look for their beloved, seeking communion and closeness with God even in challenging times.
-Their longing for Jesus reflects the deep desire for His presence, as depicted in the Song of Solomon.
-This search also serves as a reminder that true connection with God is not limited to specific physical locations, but can be found anywhere and at any time.
+The disciples actively pursued Jesus, seeking Him fervently and demonstrating their commitment to learning from Him.
+They continued their journey with Him, realizing that seeking Jesus was a lifelong process.
+Their search for Jesus reflected their recognition of His importance and their dedication to finding Him.
+This verse offers a glimpse into the disciples' deep desire to know Jesus and reminds us of the significance of actively seeking Him in our own lives.
+It calls us to wholeheartedly follow Him and not be content with a superficial or passive faith.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The phrase 'as they went back, all the way' emphasizes the disciples' active pursuit of Jesus.
+They were not passive bystanders, but rather actively sought after Him.
+This highlights their desire to be in His presence and learn from Him."

+2. "The disciples' search for Jesus reflects their recognition of His importance and their commitment to following Him.
+It shows their willingness to go the extra mile and not give up until they found Him."

+3. "This verse reminds us of the importance of seeking after Jesus in our own lives.
+It encourages us to actively pursue Him, to seek His presence, and to never stop searching for Him.
+It is a call to wholeheartedly follow Him and not be content with a superficial or passive faith."

 ### Jamieson Fausset Brown:
-1. "After three sorrowing days, they find Him still in Jerusalem" - This quote highlights the emotional state of the parents as they search for their missing child, emphasizing the sense of sorrow and anxiety they experienced during those days.
+1. "After three sorrowing days, they find Him still in Jerusalem, not gazing on its architecture, or surveying its forms of busy life, but in the temple."

-2. "Not gazing on its architecture, or surveying its forms of busy life" - This quote suggests that Jesus was not preoccupied with worldly matters or distracted by the bustling city life.
-It implies that His focus was on something more profound and spiritual.

-3. "In the temple...where the rabbins, or 'doctors,' taught their scholars" - This quote provides context about the location where Jesus was found.
-It indicates that Jesus was not only present in the temple but also engaged in intellectual and spiritual discussions, demonstrating His wisdom and understanding even at a young age.
+2. "Not the 'sanctuary' (as in :-), to which only the priests had access, but in some one of the enclosures around it, where the rabbins, or 'doctors,' taught their scholars."

+3. "In this simple incident, we have a glimpse into the early life of Jesus, His love for the Word of God, and His desire to learn and understand."

 ### Marvin Vincent:
-1. "Seeking him" emphasizes the active and intentional pursuit of God, suggesting a deep desire to know Him and be in His presence.
+1. "Seeking him [αναζητουντες]": This phrase emphasizes the active pursuit of Jesus by the disciples.
+It suggests a deep desire to find and know Him, indicating their commitment and dedication to following Him.

-2. "All the way as they went" implies a continuous and unwavering commitment to seeking God, not just in specific moments or circumstances.
+2. "All the way as they went": This highlights the disciples' continuous journey with Jesus.
+It implies that their seeking was not a one-time event but a lifelong process of walking alongside Him, learning from Him, and growing in their relationship with Him.

-3. The use of "ajna" highlights the importance of diligently and persistently seeking God, indicating a sense of urgency and wholehearted devotion.
+3. "Force of ajna, as above": This refers to the previous explanation of the word "ajna" and its significance in this context.
+It suggests that the disciples were not merely casually looking for Jesus but were earnestly and diligently searching for Him, recognizing the importance of His presence in their lives.

 ### Archibald T Robertson:
-1. "Seeking for him" - The present participle of the verb emphasizes the ongoing action of seeking, highlighting the urgency and determination in finding the lost boy.
+1. "Seeking for him (αναζητουντες αυτον).
+Present participle of the same verb."

-2. "This was all that was worth while now" - This phrase suggests that the search for the lost boy was the most important and meaningful task at that moment, indicating the value placed on rescuing and restoring the lost.
+2. "This was all that was worth while now, finding the lost boy."

-3. "Finding the lost boy" - The ultimate goal of the search is not just to locate the lost boy physically, but also to bring him back to safety and reconciliation.
-This emphasizes the significance of redemption and restoration in the context of the verse.

 ### John Gill:
-1. "They turned back again to Jerusalem, seeking him; at Jerusalem, in the streets and broad places of it; a figure of the church and ordinances, where souls look for, and inquire after their beloved, when they have lost him."
+1. "They turned back again to Jerusalem... seeking him."
+2. "A figure of the church and ordinances, where souls look for, and inquire after their beloved."

-2. "In their search for Jesus, they demonstrate a deep longing and desire to be in his presence, just as the bride in the Song of Solomon longs for her beloved."

-3. "Their actions reflect the human tendency to seek God in familiar places, even when he may not be found there.
-It is a reminder that true communion with God is not confined to physical locations, but can be experienced anywhere and at any time."
+3. "When they have lost him."

 ## Generation Details